syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Disabled Foreground Color
+## Action button disabled foreground color

-The [`actionButtonDisabledForegroundColor`] property is used to specify the color of the text or icon on the action button when it is disabled.
+The [`actionButtonDisabledForegroundColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonDisabledForegroundColor.html) property is used to specify the color of the text or icon on the action button when it is disabled.

 {% tabs %}
 {% highlight Dart %}